debbied3bs/wireframing/README.md

 Indicates **interactive elements** like buttons, sliders, forms, or links.
 **Example:** Highlighting a “Search Bar” at the top of a page shows users can look up information quickly.
 ➡️ Demonstrates how the product will respond to user actions and improve usability.

+## 🧱 Types of Wireframes

+### 1. Low-Fidelity Wireframes
+Low-fidelity (lo-fi) wireframes are **basic sketches or outlines** that show the rough structure of a page without focusing on visuals or details.
+They’re usually **black and white**, with simple boxes and placeholders representing elements like buttons or images.

+**When to use:**
+- Early in the design process to brainstorm layout ideas.
+- When you want **quick feedback** from teammates or clients.
+- Great for focusing on **functionality and structure** rather than aesthetics.

+**Example:**
+A hand-drawn sketch on paper showing where the header, navigation, and content areas will go.

+---

+### 2. High-Fidelity Wireframes
+High-fidelity (hi-fi) wireframes are **detailed and polished** versions that include accurate spacing, colors, typography, and even interactive elements.
+They look close to the final design but may not be fully functional yet.

+**When to use:**
+- Later in the design process when layout decisions are finalized.
+- When presenting to stakeholders or developers for **handoff**.
+- Useful for testing **visual design and user experience** details.

+**Example:**
+A detailed Figma prototype showing real images, styled buttons, and proper alignment.

+## Under a new section, explain what type of wire frame is here
+This is a High-fidelity (hi-fi) wireframe since it includes accurate spacing, colors, typography, and even interactive elements.